natemcmaster/blog/_posts/dev/2017-07-05-msbuild-task-in-nuget.md

             + GreetingTasks.dll
 ```

-NuGet will automatically import the `build/GreetingTasks.props` file is imported into projects when
+NuGet will automatically import the `build/(package id).props` file is imported into projects when
 the project has a single `TargetFramework`.
-It will import `buildMultiTargeting/GreetingTasks.props`
+It will import `buildMultiTargeting/(package id).props`
 when the project has multiple `TargetFrameworks`.
+(FYI - NuGet will also import `build/(package id).targets`
+and `buildMultiTargeting/(package id).targets`. `.props` files are imported near the top of the file and
+`.targets` files near the bottom.)

 Also, we've put the assemblies in `tasks/` instead of `lib/`.
 If there were in `lib/`, NuGet would
 automatically add a compile-time reference to these assemblies.
 We don't really want developers